 Data are sourced from a variety of datasets owned by the HS of the Navarre region.
 All data included in the databases can be obtained at the individual level.
 The type of available data, measurements collected and update frequency is different for each dataset.
-The main characteristics of each dataset are described below and in Fig. 1.
+The main characteristics of each dataset are described below and in Fig. 1 and supplementary table.

-The Population Information System (LAKORA) is a region-wide database that provides basic information on BARDENA coverage (dates and causes of BARDENA entitlement or disentitlement, insurance modality, pharmaceutical copayment status, assigned Healthcare Department, Primary Healthcare District and primary care doctor, etc.) and also some sociodemographic data such as sex, date of birth, nationality, country of origin, previous year income strata, employment status, risk of social exclusion, geographic location, address and other administrative data.
-LAKORA information module is paramount to BARDENA as it is the source of the individual, exclusive and permanent identifier number associated to each individual (the CIPNA number) that is then used throughout the rest of the databases, allowing data linkage across the multiple databases in the network (see Fig. 2).
+The Population Information System (LAKORA) is a region-wide database that provides basic information on BARDENA coverage (dates and causes of BARDENA entitlement or disentitlement, insurance modality, pharmaceutical copayment status, assigned Healthcare Department, Primary Healthcare District and primary care doctor, etc.) and also some sociodemographic data such as sex, date of birth, nationality, country of origin, previous year income strata, employment status, risk of social exclusion, geographic location- and other administrative data.
+LAKORA information module is paramount to BARDENA as it is the source of the - exclusive and permanent identifier number associated to each individual (the CIPNA number) that is then used throughout the rest of the databases, allowing data linkage across the multiple databases in the network (see Fig. 2).

 The Primary care module (ATENEA) was implemented in 2003 as the electronic medical record (EMR) for primary care, reaching 95% in 2008.
 ATENEA includes paediatric and adult primary care, as well as providing related social assistance and nursing care.
 It uses for coding diagnoses the International Classification of Primary Care (ICPC-2).